rconradharris/rconradharris.github.com/_posts/2013-01-14-getting-cinder-up-and-running.markdown

 Lately I've been delving more-and-more into how Openstack handles block storage.
-As part of that effort, I went through the process of setting up Cinder, Openstack's block-stroage API, wiring it up to Nova, and then using it to dynamically attach a volume to a running Nova instance.
+As part of that effort, I went through the process of setting up Cinder, Openstack's block-storage API, wiring it up to Nova, and then using it to dynamically attach a volume to a running Nova instance.

 This blog entry is just a quick summary of what I learned in the process with